-Description

-Description A mid terraced two storey villa.

-Accommodation On Ground Floor:

-Entrance Hall, Lounge, Kitchen.

-On First Floor:

-Landing, 3 Bedrooms, Shower Room.

-Gross internal floor area (m2) 78sqm approx

-Neighbourhood and location The property was built by the Local Authority and is located within an established residential area where surrounding properties are of a similar age and character.
+Description An end terraced two storey villa.
+Description All end terraced two storey villa.
+Accommodation On Ground Floor: Entrance Hall, Lounge, Kitchen.
+On First Floor: Landing, 2 Bedrooms, Bathroom.
+Gross internal floor area (m2) 63sqm approx. Neighbourhood and location The property was built by the Local Authority and is located within an established residential area where surrounding properties are of a similar age and character.
 Many appear to be in private ownership.
 Local amenities are readily available within Kilmarnock town centre.
 Age Approximately 70 years.

-Weather Overcast with rain showers.
+Weather Dry and bright.
 Weather over recent weeks has been mixed.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Brick construction with a rendered finish.
 Adjacent flashings appear to be formed in lead.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and covered in tiles.
-I was able to inspect the roof space and gained access from a hatch within the first floor bedroom.
+I was able to inspect the roof space and gained access from a hatch within the first floor landing.
 The roof is built of timber trusses and boarded over with timber sarking board material.
-Insulation material is laid between the ceiling joists and the area is partly floored for storage purposes.
+Insulation material is laid between and over the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are a mixture of cast iron and PVC material consisting of half round gutters feeding round downpipes.
+Rainwater units are of cast iron material consisting of half round gutters feeding round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of cavity brick construction with an external finish of render with pointed facing brick substructure.
+The outer walls are of cavity brick construction with an external finish of render.
 The damp proof course was not visible, however, I would anticipate a building of this age to have a bitumen damp proof course or similar.
 There are sub-floor ventilators to lower walls.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 Windows and external doors are of UPVC double glazed type.